Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Helmholtz transmission problem

-Thus, the layer potential operators defined variationally for two-sided admissible domains in this section appear as a direct generalisation of the classical layer potential operators, defined by means of Green's function.
+Thus, the layer potential operators defined variationally for bounded two-sided admissible domains in this section appear as a direct generalisation of the classical layer potential operators, defined by means of the fundamental solution.